Sheekovic/Config-Decryptor/README.md

 4. Click "Convert" to start the conversion process.
 5. The converted file will be saved in the same directory as the original file.

+### Temp Mail Tool - Generate and Manage Temporary Emails
+1. Go to the "Temp Mail" tab.
+2. Enter Name and Password.
+3. Click "Generate" to generate a temporary email address.
+4. Refresh button to refresh messages.

 ## Themes and Font Customization
 1. Go to the "Settings" tab.
 2. Change the theme from the dropdown list.